 Something that sets the Stamina Body Trac Glider 1050 apart from the rest is that it features hydraulic gas shock resistance, which is a good option to go with for beginner rowing machines.
 It can be easily adjusted to various resistance levels, it is quiet, durable, and provides you with a smooth rowing experience too.
 The Stamina Body Trac Glider 1050 is also a cool option to go with because the handlebars are like actual oars on a row boat, thus perfectly mimicking real life rowing, something which everybody can appreciate.

 Moreover, the Stamina Body Trac Glider 1050 has a sturdy steel construction that will keep it in one piece for a very long time to come.
 This model is ideal for entry level rowers, especially for having at home because it is fairly small, it is very lightweight, and it folds in half too.
 When it comes to transportation and storage, the Stamina Body Trac Glider 1050 is probably the most convenient of them all.
-Finally, this rowing machine is also very comfortable in every way imaginable, plus it also has a fairly comprehensive performance monitoring system too.
+Finally, this rower is also very comfortable in every way imaginable, plus it also has a fairly comprehensive performance monitoring system too.
 As far as entry level rowing machines go, the Stamina Body Trac Glider 1050 is the best one out there.

 What To Look For When Buying A Rowing Machine For Home Use

 Rowing machines, as you can see, can end up costing you a pretty penny, so you definitely want to keep a few things in consideration before you make a final purchase.
 Here are some of the most important things you should look out for before buying any rowing machine for home use.